microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/place-list.md

 }
 ```

-### <a name="example-2-list-all-the-room-lists-defined-in-the-tenant"></a>Exemplo 2: Listar todas as listas de sala definidas no locatário
+### <a name="example-2-list-all-the-room-lists-defined-in-the-tenant"></a>Exemplo 2: listar todas as listas de salas definidas no locatário

 #### <a name="request"></a>Solicitação